top of page

 • Consistency at every touchpoint — (an omnipresent principle) Build familiarity and confidence through predictable interactions.

-This flow shows how these principles came to life across time and touchpoints:
+The flow above shows how these principles came to life across time and touchpoints.

-The following sections are a snapshot of how we applied these ideas week by week, across the customer journey.
+The following sections are a snapshot of how these principles were expressed across the customer journey...

 JOURNEY WEEK 1: DISCOVERY